zhangxin840/tomato5/README.md

 ## Real-time collaboration

+We believe that it is important for the team to share everyone's status.

-Traditional collaboration tools told the team about what to do today.
+Traditional collaboration tools only told the team what to achieve, without concern about individual's actual status.

+By showing what we are doing and thinking in real-time, we can express ourselves more adequately, be more connected to the team, and get more feedbacks on time.

-Real-time collaboration tools show the team about what is going on right now.
+Real-time collaboration means to share the team status in real-time.

 Key points:
-- Individuals
+- Concern about individuals
 - Expressional
-- Feedbacks
+- Instant Feedbacks

 ## Develop